 Alarms are loud- they are designed to wake a deep sleeper and you as the parent will need to get up to ensure your child wakes up and goes to the toilet to finish the wee.
 Then they need to reset the alarm and go back to bed.
 So – they do take some work – but have fabulous results – you can check out all our reviews online to see what you think.
 We publish both the good and the bad.

 The difference between the two is cost and convenience.
 Like all wireless technology, it is much simpler to use but comes at a higher cost due to a higher level of technology.

 It is interesting how many kids do not drink during the day because they do not want to use the toilet.
 You could start a general conversation just asking what the toilets are like at school and they may say why they don’t like using them.

-New school – with littlies go with them and do a practise run.
+New school – with littlies go with them and do a practice run.
 Even if they are not so little, a new school can be a scary place with different toilets and rules about when you can use them.
-Go with your child to the school bathroom to practise locking and unlocking the stall door or to see if the flushing noise is scary.
-This can desensitizes an anxious child so they feel more comfortable.
+Go with your child to the school bathroom to practice locking and unlocking the stall door or to see if the flushing noise is scary.
+This can desensitise an anxious child so they feel more comfortable.
 You can also talk to the teacher to find out if there are rules about when they can go and what they need to tell the teacher.
 Some kids need to know the process before they will raise a hand and ask to go.
 If your child is older ask an older sibling of a friend or talk to the teacher about the rules before they start.

 Find out what they do not like about the school toilets: